Convict Cichlid Care – A Complete Guide

 As far as pellets go, look for a cichlid-specific option.
 And whatever you do, don’t settle for anything less than high-quality food.

-Cheap pellets might save you money, but they will only end up hurting your fishy friends in the long run.
+Cheap pellets will save you money, but they will only end up hurting your fishy friends in the long run.
 That’s because poor quality food leads to poor health.
 An example of a high quality Cichlid food would be Ron’s Cichlid Food.

 Great Balanced Food